Gabriel García Márquez: Autumn of the Patriarch

 García Márquez was inspired to write a dictator novel when he witnessed the flight of Venezuelan dictator Marcos Pérez Jiménez.
 He said, "it was the first time we had seen a dictator fall in Latin America."
 García Márquez began writing Autumn of the Patriarch (El otoño del patriarca) in 1968 and said it was finished in 1971; however, he continued to embellish the dictator novel until 1975 when it was published in Spain.
 According to García Márquez, the novel is a "poem on the solitude of power" as it follows the life of an eternal dictator known as the General.
 The novel is developed through a series of anecdotes related to the life of the General, which do not appear in chronological order.
 Although the exact location of the story is not pin-pointed in the novel, the imaginary country is situated somewhere in the Caribbean.

 García Márquez gave his own explanation of the plot:

 My intention was always to make a synthesis of all the Latin American dictators, but especially those from the Caribbean.
 Nevertheless, the personality of Juan Vicente Gomez [of Venezuela] was so strong, in addition to the fact that he exercised a special fascination over me, that undoubtedly the Patriarch has much more of him than anyone else.

 After Autumn of the Patriarch was published García Márquez and his family moved from Barcelona to Mexico City and García Márquez pledged not to publish again until the Chilean Dictator Augusto Pinochet was deposed.
-But he ultimately published Chronicle of a Death Foretold while Pinochet was still in power, as he "could not remain silent in the face of injustice and repression."
+All the same, he published Chronicle of a Death Foretold while Pinochet was still in power, as he "could not remain silent in the face of injustice and repression."

 The Incredible and Sad Tale of Innocent Eréndira and Her Heartless Grandmother

 The Incredible and Sad Tale of Innocent Eréndira and Her Heartless Grandmother (La increíble y triste historia de la cándida Eréndira y de su abuela desalmada) presents the story of a young mulatto girl who dreams of freedom, but cannot escape the reach of her avaricious grandmother.

-The plot of the novella describes the life journey of 14-year-old Eréndira, who is living with her grandmother when she accidentally sets fire to their home.
-The grandmother forces Eréndira to repay the debt by becoming a prostitute as they travel the road as vagrants.
-Men line up to enjoy Eréndira's services.
-She eventually escapes with the assistance of her affectionate and somewhat gullible lover, Ulises, but only after he murders her grandmother.
-After the murder, Eréndira runs off into the night alone, leaving him in the tent with the dead body of her grandmother.

-Eréndira and her grandmother make an appearance in One Hundred Years of Solitude, an earlier novel by García Márquez.
+Eréndira and her grandmother make an appearance in an earlier novel, One Hundred Years of Solitude.

 The Incredible and Sad Tale of Innocent Eréndira and Her Heartless Grandmother was published in 1972.
 The novella was adapted to the 1983 art film Eréndira, directed by Ruy Guerra.